-Knowledge outcomes: Describe the development of human factors as a discipline; List the strategies associated with human performance assessment; Give examples of the tools and processes associated with reactive approaches to assessments of human performance; and Outline the integration between human factors and engineering.
-Specific skill outcomes: Prepare and carry out a usability/ user experience analysis; Undertake and summarise the outcomes of a cognitive interview; and Propose solutions to improve the relationship between human performance and technology.
+Knowledge outcomes: Describe the development of human factors as a discipline; Outline models and theories that purport to explain human performance; List the strategies associated with human performance assessment; Give examples of the tools and processes associated with proactive approaches to assessments of human performance; Give examples of the tools and processes associated with reactive approaches to assessments of human performance; Outline the integration between human factors and engineering; and Discuss the practical issues and challenges in organisations that relate to productivity.

+Specific skill outcomes: Prepare and carry out a usability analysis; Undertake and summarise the outcomes of a cognitive interview; Develop and defend a human factors test plan; and Propose solutions to improve the relationship between human performance and technology.

 Generic skill outcomes: Literacy (particularly through the written assignments); Creative thinking and problem-solving skills (particularly though the class activities); Interpersonal and team and skills (particularly through the class activities); Communication skills (though the oral presentation and class activities); and Critical analysis skills (particularly though the class activities).

 Name Weighting Hurdle Due

 User Experience Report 50% No 9th April 2018

-Cognitive Interview and Report 50% No 9th April 2018
+Human Factors Test Plan 50% No 4th June 2018

+Multiple Choice Questions 0% Yes 8th June 2018